Our process for the perfect corporate video

 The offline edit is a first pass to compile the best scenes.

-It’s where the editor will pull out the best versions of each scene and if there are interviews, string out the very best grabs.
+The editor will pull out the best versions of each scene and if there are interviews, string out the best grabs.

 If you want to select the interview grabs yourself, we’ll send you the stringout to make your selections from.